The Lost King: Reception by other archaeologists

-British archaeologist and academic Mike Pitts, who had written Digging for Richard III: The Search for the Lost King in 2015 with the team from the University of Leicester archeology department, described the film as "a misleading saga based on a farrago of untruths and omissions".
+British archaeologist and academic Mike Pitts, who had written Digging for Richard III: The Search for the Lost King in 2015 with the team from the University of Leicester archaeology department, described the film as "a misleading saga based on a farrago of untruths and omissions".
 He says that by showing a "phalanx of male archaeologists and administrators, interested only in furthering their own careers at Langley's expense", the film portrays science unfairly, and in a manner that is closed to outsiders.
 Pitts later responded angrily to the film's review in The Guardian readers' "best films of 2022 list" where it was praised for having "pricked the bubble of academic arrogance", responding to the newspaper that: "Contrary to movie PR and most media coverage, however, its key thread is fiction: the 'bubble of academic arrogance' is a fantasy of the film's anti-intellectual agenda".

 Richard Taylor's legal action

-In February 2024, Richard Taylor initiated legal action for libel against Steve Coogan, the production company Baby Cow, and the distributors Pathé, regarding his portrayal in The Lost King.
+In February 2024, Richard Taylor initiated legal action for libel against Steve Coogan, the production company Baby Cow, and the distributors Pathé, about his portrayal in The Lost King.
 Taylor claimed his character, as played by Lee Ingleby, was depicted in a highly negative "patronising and misogynistic" manner, and that the film suggested he took credit for the discovery and failed to acknowledge Langley's contribution.

 On 14 June 2024, a high court judge ruled that the portrayal of Taylor in the film was defamatory.
-The judge, Mr Justice Lewis, noted that the character was consistently depicted negatively throughout the film.
-Although the judge rejected Taylor's argument that the portrayal suggested misogyny or sexism, he concluded that the film's overall depiction would lead a reasonable viewer to believe that Taylor had misrepresented facts to the media and the public, had marginalised Langley's role, and had behaved in a smug, dismissive and patronising manner.
+The judge, Clive Lewis, noted that the character was consistently depicted negatively throughout the film.
+Although Lewis rejected Taylor's argument that the portrayal suggested misogyny or sexism, he concluded that the film's overall depiction would lead a reasonable viewer to believe that Taylor had misrepresented facts to the media and the public, had marginalised Langley's role, and had behaved in a smug, dismissive and patronising manner.
 The ruling allowed the case to proceed to a full trial, requiring Coogan, Baby Cow and Pathé to defend the portrayal of Taylor in the film.

-The case was settled and set out in a Tomlin Order in the High Court in October 2025, the producers agreeing to pay Taylor "substantial damages" and his legal costs, and to add an onscreen clarification at the start of the film that the film character "Taylor" is fictional, and that the real Richard Taylor "acted with integrity during the events portrayed."
+The case was settled and set out in a Tomlin order in the High Court in October 2025, the producers agreeing to pay Taylor "substantial damages" and his legal costs, and to add an onscreen clarification at the start of the film that the film character "Taylor" is fictional, and that the real Richard Taylor "acted with integrity during the events portrayed."

 Coogan subsequently offered to "debate with Richard Taylor in a public forum on all the issues surrounding this saga".